Crime reduction

 • Mandatory electronic monitoring for repeat serious offenders who are granted bail.
 Previously this was a decision for the court.

-Declan’s Law will give police more powers to detect and respond to knife crime.
+Declan’s Law gives police more powers to detect and respond to knife crime.

 • More police ranks, including an officer in charge of a police station, who can approve the use of hand-held scanners (wands).